Dimitar Evtimov

-Dimitar Ivanov Evtimov (Димитър Иванов Евтимов; born 7 September 1993) is a Bulgarian professional footballer who plays as a goalkeeper for Botev Vratsa club Botev Vratsa.
+Dimitar Ivanov Evtimov (Димитър Иванов Евтимов; born 7 September 1993) is a Bulgarian professional footballer who plays as a goalkeeper for CSKA Sofia.

 A former Bulgaria under-21 international, he was signed to Chavdar Etropole from Volov Shumen in 2009.
 He made his first-team debut during the 2010–11 season before he joined English club Nottingham Forest in April 2011.
 From Forest he has spent time on loan at Ilkeston, Gainsborough Trinity, Nuneaton Town, Mansfield Town, Olhanense (Portugal), and Port Vale.
 He was named the Championship Apprentice of the Year for the 2012–13 season.
 However, he left the club in August 2018 after making a total of just three first-team appearances.
 He signed with Burton Albion in September 2018 and then moved on to Accrington Stanley four months later.
 He returned to Bulgaria to sign with CSKA Sofia in July 2020 and won the Bulgarian Cup at the end of the 2020–21 season.
 He was loaned to Karmiotissa of the Cypriot First Division in July 2024 and to divisional rivals Botev Vratsa in January 2025, whom he joined permanently five months later.